dabeaz/curio/docs/reference.rst

 .. asyncfunction:: _sigwatch(sigset)

+   Synchronous trap.
 Tell the kernel to start queuing signals in the given signal set *sigset*.

 .. asyncfunction:: _sigunwatch(sigset)

+   Synchronous trap.
 Tell the kernel to stop queuing signals in the given signal set.

 .. asyncfunction:: _sigwait(sigset)